suchir-madap/Hackathons/README.md

-# Saketh & Suchir & Krish Test Repository
+# Saketh, Vish, Suchir & Krish Test Repository
  May be used in future Hackathons || Unclear